geo-mak/interconnect/SPECS.md

 - **Definition**: A tagged union with multiple members.
 - **Representation**: Tag-prefixed data of the active member.
 - **Storage**:
-  - Inline: 16-bytes inlined metadata consists of the tag, size and the pointer to member's data.
+  - Inline: Metadata consists of the tag, size and the pointer to member's data.
   - Outline: Active member's data.
 - **Syntax**:
   IIDL syntax: